 Operating segments are defined as components of an enterprise evaluated regularly by the Company's chief operating decision maker ("CODM") in deciding how to allocate resources and assess performance.
 During the first quarter of fiscal 2022, the Company announced its 1MPACT value creation initiative to promote scale as the organization continues to grow.
 The Company evaluated this internal reorganization under FASB ASC 280, Segment Reporting ("ASC 280") to determine whether this change has impacted the Company's single operating and reportable segment.
+The Company concluded this change had no effect given the CODM continues to evaluate and manage the Company on the basis of one operating and reportable segment.
 The Company utilized the management approach for determining its operating segment in accordance with ASC 280.